 Santiago do Cacém

 The city has a lot of resemblance to most of the Alentejo landscape, with a castle on top of a hill and Roman ruins (Miróbriga).
-Those who want a change of scenery and hope to see the sea, Costa Beach and Lake Santo André are relatively close options, 25 minutes by car.
+For those who want a change of scenery to see the sea, Costa Beach and Lake Santo André are relatively near options, 25 minutes by car.

 Alcácer do Sal

 Just 1 hour from Lisbon, it was once the Moors’ regional capital, and the name comes from the salt industry.
 In the upper part of the city, the Islamic origin castle hides the hotel Pousada Dom Afonso II.
 The most famous beach in the region is Comporta Beach, with a comfortable structure of bars, tents, and kiosks.
 Before setting foot on the sand, it is worth visiting the Palafítico Pier, which draws attention to its irregular structure, meticulously created to facilitate boats’ movement.

 Further south, there is the oceanic village Odemira, with landscapes of mountains and sea.
 The coastal strip has 12km of beach, including the beautiful Malhão, Milfontes, Franquia, Farol, Furnas, Almograve, Zambujeira and Carvalhal.
 Nearby is the SouthWest Alentejo and Vicentine Coast Natural Park, a natural sanctuary with the edge cut by cliffs, beaches, and dunes.